ofiwg/libfabric/man/fi_getinfo.3.md

   write memory operations from remote endpoints.
 This flag requires that FI_RMA and/or FI_ATOMIC be set.

-*FI_CANCEL*
-: Indicates that the user desires the ability to cancel outstanding data transfer operations.
-If FI_CANCEL is not set, a provider may optimize code paths with the assumption that fi_cancel will not be used by the application.

 *FI_TRIGGER*
 : Indicates that the endpoint should support triggered operations.
   Endpoints support this capability must meet the usage model as